MJayabharathi/Implementation-of-SVM-for-fake-mail-detection/README.md

 Program to implement the SVM For Spam Mail Detection..

-Developed by: Gunanithi S
+Developed by: Jayabharathi M

-RegisterNumber:  212220220015
+RegisterNumber:  212220220017

 ```